Red Mountain L.O.

 Status.

-Maintained; Currently standing
+Maintained by volunteers; Currently standing

 Estimated drive time from Portland, OR.